Trekking Poles and Hiking Staffs: How to Choose and Use

 Trekking Pole Features

 Shock-absorbing poles: These offer internal springs that absorb shock when you walk downhill.
 With most poles, this feature can be turned off when it's not needed, like when you're walking uphill.
-Shock absorption is recommended if you have weak or damaged ankles, knees or hips.
-It adds a bit to the cost of the poles.
+Shock absorption is a nice feature for any hiker, but is particularly recommended if you have unstable hips, knees or ankles or have had any previous injuries to those joints.

 Standard poles: These do not have a shock-absorbing feature and are lighter and less expensive as a result.
 While they don't absorb as much impact when going downhill, they do provide a similar level of balance and support as shock-absorbing poles.